-Please note that if you are required to meet an English language condition, we offer a number of 'pre-sessional' courses in English for Academic Purposes.
+Please note that if you do not meet our English language requirements, we offer a number of 'pre-sessional' courses in English for Academic Purposes.
 You attend these courses before starting your degree programme.

-The 2019/20 annual tuition fees for this programme are:
+The 2023/24 annual tuition fees for this course are:

 For students continuing on this programme, fees will increase year on year by no more than RPI + 3% in each academic year of study except where regulated.*